MoeMoeGo/Color-Coordinated-Sound-Sensor-MLM/readme.md

+# Color-Coordinated-Sound-Sensor-MLM
+For individuals who are hard of hearing

  - **data/:** This directory contains subdirectories for storing raw audio files, processed data, and a CSV file containing labeled data.
 Raw audio files can be organized into subdirectories based on categories